Important Information For Candidates

 - The election judges are required to post information about the number of voters who have voted at two-hour intervals beginning at 9:30 a.m. and this notice should be posted next to the entrance to the polling location.

-- Once the polls have closed and the election returns completed, all election returns will be delivered to the Denton County Elections Administrator’s Office for official compilation and posting.
+- Once the polls have closed and the election returns completed, all election returns will be delivered to both the Denton County Elections Administrator’s Office and Dallas County Elections Administrator's Office for official compilation and posting.
 All winners will be announced by posting the results at Lewisville City Hall.

 Please take the opportunity to also distribute this information to your election workers.
 By following these guidelines, the election process will run very smoothly.